Overview

 The small, taupe-tiled changing rooms contain dark wood, coded lockers each with Kinspa flip-flops, huge white robe, and towel inside.
 Two showers contain Noble Isle shampoo, conditioner and shower gel; the vanity area has two hairdryers.
 Tucked around the corner is a large private changing cubicle.

 Next to the pool is the star of the show: a delightfully bubbly hydro-pool.
-Three steps lead down into a section with powerful jets and seating for four; through the water curtain is a larger area with a swan-neck fountain and sliding window opening to the outside.
-We loved the cool breeze on our faces as we bubbled away, listening to birds chirping in the garden and admiring the view of the hills.
+Three steps lead down into a section with powerful jets and seating for four; through the water curtain is a larger area with a swan-neck fountain and a sliding window opening to the outside.
+We loved the breeze on our faces as we bubbled away, listening to birds chirping in the garden and admiring the view of the hills.

-There's a fully-equipped gym at The Kinmel and Kinspa, too, again with those countryside views we just couldn’t get enough of.
+There's a fully-equipped gym at The Kinmel and Kinspa, too, again with those countryside views that we just couldn’t get enough of.

 Tell us about the treatments

-We enjoyed an Elemis Calm Ritual (90 minutes, £95).
+We enjoyed a Made for Life Organics Calm Ritual (90 minutes, £95).

 Food Facts